romth777/RoboND-Kinematics-Project/writeup.md

 #### 1. Fill in the `IK_server.py` file with properly commented python code for calculating Inverse Kinematics based on previously performed Kinematic Analysis.
 Your code must guide the robot to successfully complete 8/10 pick and place cycles.
 Briefly discuss the code you implemented and your results.

 In the initialize_global_variables() function, I did the initialization of valuables to make the code readable.
-Of course I did the Inverse Kinematics to empower the arm, and also implement the Forward kinematics to calculate the EE position Error.
+Of course, I did the Inverse Kinematics to empower the arm, and also implement the Forward kinematics to calculate the EE position Error.

-The result of my implementation, arm can catch the cylinder and drop it into the garbage can.
-The trajectory of the arm is not bad, but there are the improvable point.
+The result of my implementation, the arm can catch the cylinder and drop it into the garbage can.
+The trajectory of the arm is not wrong, but there is the improbable point.
 That is the arm path route is not efficiently.
 The arm first folds, then rotates, moves to the front of the cylinder, and moves to orient the wrist.
-Actually it may be easier to see the movement in the sense of separating motion, but I think that it is more efficient to carry out all at the same time.
+It may be easier to see the movement in the sense of separating motion, but I think that it is more efficient to carry out all at the same time.